The Dirty Secret of SSDs: Embodied Carbon: Problem: Embodied Carbon Emissions

 \subsection{Impact of Technology Scaling on CO2e}

-By cramming more transistors within a fixed chip area, we can increase the Flash storage density.
-To that end, chip manufacturers use transistor scaling and 3D die stacking.
-By reducing transistor size, we can increase the number of transistors within the chip, and by stacking multiple wafer dies on top of each other, we add more capacity.
-Unfortunately, both of the strategies require a complex and energy-intensive manufacturing process.
-Moreover, chip manufacturing is becoming more and more complicated with the scaling of transistors.
-As a result, the carbon emissions for fabricating silicon die are increasing rapidly as transistor sizes are shrinking~\cite{imec}.
+Efforts to enhance Flash storage density revolve around packing a greater number of transistors within a fixed chip area.
+This goal is achieved through transistor scaling and the innovative technique of 3D die stacking.
+Reducing the size of transistors allows for a higher transistor count within the chip, while layering multiple wafer dies on top of each other contributes to expanded capacity.
+Regrettably, these strategies demand intricate and energy-intensive manufacturing processes.
+Furthermore, as transistor (technology) scaling advances, the intricacies of chip manufacturing escalate, resulting in a rapid increase in carbon emissions associated with silicon die fabrication~\cite{imec}.

-Figure~\ref{fig:technology}~ shows the carbon emissions from fabricating a logic die using different technology nodes.
-The number of fabrications steps and their energy intensity increase with reducing transistor feature sizes, resulting in higher carbon emissions.
-One of the key reasons for the high carbon emissions is the lack of renewable energy sources in the geographic locations where the majority of the semiconductor manufacturing happens.
-Thereby, most semiconductor fabrication plants rely on the electricity generated by coal and natural gas plants.
-The data in Figure~\ref{fig:technology} is derived from a recent study~\cite{imec}, which provides a detailed analysis of the impact of using carbon-intensive sources for chip manufacturing.
-Currently, a small fraction of electricity used in semiconductor manufacturing is renewable~\cite{cnbc}.
-And although semiconductor manufacturers are committed to achieving carbon neutrality, transitioning from coal to renewable will be challenging and slow.
+As shown in Figure~\ref{fig:technology}, the carbon emissions stemming from the fabrication of a logic die exhibit variations across different technology nodes.
+Notably, the reduction in transistor feature sizes correlates with a heightened number of fabrication steps and their associated energy intensity.
+This, in turn, contributes to elevated carbon emissions.
+A pivotal reason for these substantial emissions lies in the scarcity of renewable energy sources at the primary locations of semiconductor manufacturing.
+This inadequacy drives the reliance on electricity generated by coal and natural gas plants in most semiconductor fabrication facilities.

+The data in Figure~\ref{fig:technology} originates from a recent study~\cite{imec}.
+This study provides a detailed analysis of the impact of using carbon-intensive sources for chip manufacturing.
+Presently, only a modest fraction of the electricity harnessed in semiconductor manufacturing stems from renewable sources~\cite{cnbc}.
+While semiconductor manufacturers steadfastly pursue carbon neutrality, transitioning from coal to renewable energy sources poses formidable challenges and continues to unfold slowly.